About TexMesonet

 Together with partners across the state, the Texas Water Development Board (TWDB) has developed TexMesonet — a statewide earth observation data collection network.

-TexMesonet establishes a unifying architecture for networks across Texas, aggregating data into central location that includes stations maintained by the National Weather Service (NWS) and several other regional and local entities.
+TexMesonet establishes a unifying architecture for networks across Texas, aggregating data into one central location that includes stations maintained by the National Weather Service (NWS) and several other regional and local entities.
 And, TWDB continues to strategically add its own managed stations to improve statewide coverage.

 TexMesonet utilizes MesoWest and SynopticLabs Mesonet API to access data from these stations as well as independent meteorological stations, including several buoy sites in the Gulf of Mexico.
 Many citizen-cooperator sites or special-purpose networks measure only one or two parameters.
 Collectively, these several hundred locations contribute meaningfully to the complete meteorological data presented by and available on TexMesonet.